mikemoreedu/ClosetSpace/README.md

 # ClosetSpace
 Senior Design

+Note: This is for developing with a windows computer

 Before you start
 1. Make an account [here](https://expo.dev)
 2. Download Expo Go from iOS app store, log in to same account you just made